What causes a negative credit history?

 Closing multiple accounts can negatively affect your credit score in two ways:

-1. If you close an account that you’ve had for a long time, this reduces the length of your credit history, which accounts for 15% of your FICO score.
-In general, having a longer credit history is positive.
+- If you close an account that you’ve had for a long time, this reduces the length of your credit history, which accounts for 15% of your FICO score.
+In general, having a longer credit history is a positive indicator to lenders.

-2. Closing multiple accounts can reduce your credit mix, which accounts for 10% of your score.
-Lenders like to see a mix, such as credit cards, an installment loan and a mortgage.
+- Closing multiple accounts can reduce your credit mix, which accounts for 10% of your score.
+Lenders like to see a healthy mix, such as credit cards, an installment loan and a mortgage.

 Default means you’ve failed to make several payments on your loan or you haven’t paid for a certain period of time.
 Defaulting on a loan can significantly damage your credit score and will stay on your credit report for up to seven years.